TABLE OF CONTENTS

 Search in online job boards or on local trade publications for jobs.
 Since dispensary workers have a high turnover rate, it’s better to check daily for new openings.
 Make sure to include your resume and cover letter with your application.
 Feel free to follow up with the hiring manager after a week or so if you don’t hear back.

 Michigan Dispensary Training

 CTU provides aspiring pot workers with the training they need.
-Our cannabis certification program gives job applicants in-depth training.
+Our cannabis certification courses gives job applicants in-depth training.
 Learn the essentials of pot cultivation, weed cooking, cannabis medicine, and, of course, dispensary training.
 Completion of our program looks great on a resume and can make all the difference.